nrfconnect/sdk-nrf/doc/nrf/libraries/caf/ble_state.rst

 * Enabling Bluetooth (:c:func:`bt_enable`)
 * Handling Bluetooth connection callbacks (:c:struct:`bt_conn_cb`)
-* Propagating information about the connection state and parameters with :ref:`event_manager` events
+* Propagating information about the connection state and parameters with :ref:`app_evt_mgr` events

 The |ble_state| does not handle Bluetooth advertising or scanning.
 If you want to use these functionalities to connect over Bluetooth LE, use :ref:`CAF's Bluetooth LE advertising module <caf_ble_adv>` or Zephyr's :ref:`Bluetooth API <zephyr:bluetooth_api>` directly.